Available in Ebook Formats and Paperback

 All Ebook formats available at: Smashwords

 Printers’ Tales is also available in a print version.
 Just over 100 pages, nicely laid out on cream paper, with a matte soft cover.
-Available now at Createspace.
+Available now on Amazon.

 Below are a couple of samples from the print version which uses gothic headings and easy-to-read serif type.